Universal Translation Services

 The Klingon language of Star Trek

 Klingon is the official language of the fictional universe in which the TV series Star Trek takes place.
-This idea was coined by actor James Doohan, who was running out of phrases while filming one episode and created a few lines in what he called Klingonese.
+Actor James Doohan coined this idea while running out of phrases while filming one episode.
+He created a few lines in what he called Klingonese.

 The Klingon language used on-screen reflects Doohan’s dialect of Scots Gaelic, as William Shatner once explained that he himself could not speak it.
 However, later episodes have included a few phrases spoken in Klingon.